Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

 ## Service Node (Windows Service) {#service data-title="Service Node (Windows Service)"}

-### 1. Extract service files
+### 1. Copy service files

-Extract the contents of `ProGet-Service.zip` from the installation package to a subdirectory of the *root installation directory* identified earlier.
+Copy the contents of `Service` directory from the installation package to a subdirectory of the *root installation directory* identified earlier.
 For reference, the installer defaults this to: `C:\Program Files\ProGet\Service`

 ### 2. Install the service

-The extracted service files will contain the service executable `ProGet.Service.exe`; run this program from an elevated command prompt or PowerShell window to install the Windows Service (`INEDOPROGETSVC`):
+The copied service files will contain the service executable `ProGet.Service.exe`; run this program from an elevated command prompt or PowerShell window to install the Windows Service (`INEDOPROGETSVC`):

 ```
 PS C:\Program Files\ProGet\Service> .\ProGet.Service.exe install --user="ProGetServiceUser@domain" --password="<account-password>"